Frequently Asked Questions

 Q: Does everyone need to complete the Free Preschool Interest Form?

-Yes please, the Preschool Interest Form is the first step to accessing all the free preschool services in our area.
-This is not a program application, just a way for us to gather some information about you and your family’s needs.
-We also collaborate with our early learning partners to coordinate enrollment, helping you to find a program that will be a good fit for you and your family.
+We use the information you provide to collaborate with our early learning partners to coordinate enrollment, and to find a program that will be a good fit for you and your family.
 Please take a few moments to fill out the Free Preschool Interest Form.
-Once completed and received, we will contact you with next steps.
+Once completed and received, we will email you with next steps.

+Firstly, TTSD PreK students must live within the Tigard-Tualatin Boundary.
 Please click here to see if your address falls within the boundary lines.

 Q: What are the Federal Poverty Levels (FPL) for household income?